 A response to May 9th's feature "Native American Talks Hemp Regulation and Genocide" is in order.
 In the article, reporter Harmony Birch quotes visiting Lakota Alex White Plume stating ""On the East Coast here there's no more natural Indians.
 They were wiped out because they have 511 years [of colonization] we've only had 200 years of contact so we're still real," he said of the Lakota.
 "Our language is real, our ceremonies are real.
 We're still alive; we still remember."
 White Plume was in town as an invited speaker, along with scholar Norman Finkelstein, at an event organized by Brattleboro Common Sense, a local organization.
 The event was an exploration "about the similarities between the treatment of Palestinians in Gaza and Native Americans."
 In the case of White Plume, this is known as lateral violence.
 [Brattleboro (Vermont) Reformer]American Indians are subject to at least four overlapping jurisdictions making tribes the most regulated people in the US without representatives serving in Congress.
 Every federal department and agency already recognize Native America as the 51st State.
 While the Palestinian homeland looks like holes in the slice of Swiss cheese analogous to the illegal Israeli state, progress toward resolutions of Native trust disputes would have far more political traction after tribes secede from the States in which they reside and then be ratified to form one State, the 51st, sans contiguous borders with two Senators and two House members as there are an estimated 2.5 million indigenous living on reservations.

 "It’s time to reform American’s outdated marijuana policies," said Sen. Elizabeth Warren (D-Massachusetts).
 The STATES Act, she added, would "let states, territories and tribes decide for themselves how best to regulate marijuana – without federal interference."
 The STATES Act doesn't just address marijuana.
 It removes federal restrictions on industrial hemp, ones that have kept tribes like the Menominee Nation and people like Alex White Plume, a citizen of the Oglala Sioux Tribe from using their lands to grow a plant that does not carry the same drug characteristics as cannabis.
 After a decade-long fight, White Plume secured a major victory two years ago when a federal judge lifted an injunction against his hemp farm on the Pine Ridge Reservation in South Dakota.
-[Indianz]For the record, this blog can't support widespread growing of industrial cannabis (hemp), especially on tribal lands: it is an invasive species capable of overgrowing native grasses.
-Why anyone would want to buy genetically engineered seed from Bayer Crop Science/Monsanto or some other earth hater every year remains a mystery.
+[Indianz]For the record, this blog can't support widespread growing of industrial cannabis (hemp), especially on tribal lands because it is an invasive species capable of overgrowing native grasses.
+It was introduced to the western hemisphere by the Spanish in the south and in the north the colonizing Europeans began seeing the Powhatan population growing it around 1609.
+But, today why anyone would want to buy genetically engineered seed from Bayer Crop Science/Monsanto or some other earth hater every year remains a mystery.

 #Nevada Traffic Deaths drop 10% in First Year of #Recreational #Marijuana #Channel4News #LasVegas Reports: https://t.co/VngmV30P0R— Nuwu Cannabis (@NuwuCannabis) July 6, 2018